 - You develop complications after surgery.
 Some complications can’t be avoided, but some might stem from medical negligence.

-- You develop a side effect after taking medication that your doctor never told you about.
+- After taking medication, you develop a side effect your doctor never told you about.

 In short, trust your gut if you suspect something is wrong.
 Obtain a second opinion and reach out to a medical malpractice lawyer for help with analyzing your case.

-Most people visit a doctor precisely because they are suffering from some illness or injury, so this isn’t surprising.
+Most people visit a doctor precisely because they are suffering from some illness or injury.
 For example, you might have hurt your back and gone to a chiropractor for relief from pain.
 The fact that you have a pre-existing injury does not prevent you from holding a medical professional responsible for medical malpractice.
-The key is whether the doctor or professional made your condition worse by not treating you properly.
+The key is whether the doctor or professional worsened your condition by not treating you properly.

 There is no “average” settlement.
 Each case is unique, so you will need to analyze the factors that go into determining how much compensation you can receive.
 For example, you and your medical malpractice lawyer will need to look at the following: